DevLuckyLuke/FitnessApp/README.md

-# Project Title
+# Fit4U

-A fitness tracking app for saving daily workouts and displaying the statistics via a dashboard.
+Is a fitness tracking app for saving daily workouts and displaying the statistics via a dashboard.
 With Fit4U, exercises can be created and the exercises can be selected for a workout.
 When selecting an exercise within a workout, the respective number of repetitions as well as the weight can be specified and saved.

 ## Prerequisites